dimaga/drlnd-p1-navigation/Report.md

 Noisy networks add random generators inside their layers, as described in https://arxiv.org/pdf/1706.10295.pdf

 The idea is to substitude &epsilon;-greedy policy, which selects random actions for explorations, with random noise, produced by the network itself.
-The amount of random noise is also controlled trainable parameters.
-Therefore, neural network decides by itself when it needs exploration and exploitation, and may potentially explore with more complex and meaningful action sequences than those produced by random uniform generator.
+The amount of random noise is also controlled by trainable parameters.
+Therefore, neural network decides by itself when it needs exploration and exploitation, and may potentially explore with more complex and meaningful action sequences than those produced by a random uniform generator.

 Noisy networks agent is implemented in ```NoisyDistributedDuelingQNetwork``` class of _Navigation.ipynb_, where network configuraiton is defined in _NoisyDistributedDuelingQNetwork_ class.
 Two layers of the network, closer to the output are replaced with their noisy counterparts.
 I tried to make all the layers noisy, however, the network stops learning in this case.